JRC1995/auto-tldr-TextRank/README.md

 ### Building Graph

 TextRank is a graph based model, and thus it requires us to build a graph.
-Each sentence in the text will serve as a vertex for graph.
+Each sentence in the text will serve as a vertex for the graph.
 The sentences will be represented in the vertices by their index in the list of sentences\processed_sentences.

 The weighted_edge matrix contains the information of edge connections among all the vertices.
 I am building a wieghted undirected edges.